 — Willa Cather, novelist

-Micro-Business, USA is in its tenth year providing micro-enterprise training and loans in South Florida.
-For the past three years, they have disbursed more loans than any designated microloan provider in the nation.
+Microbusiness USA has for years been providing microenterprise training and loans in South Florida.
+They have disbursed more loans than nearly any other microloan provider in the nation.
 Loans range from $500 to $35,000.
-Micro-Business, USAs stepped program of business training and loans, without credit or collateral, gives 1,000 low-income, entry-level entrepreneurs per year the opportunity to start, expand and stabilize small businesses.
-These are usually part-time, kitchen table, enterprises that generate an additional $7,000 – $10,000 a year to supplement wages of low paying jobs.
+Microbusiness USA’s stepped program of business training and loans, without credit or collateral, gives thousands of low-income, entry-level entrepreneurs per year the opportunity to start, expand and stabilize small businesses.
+These are usually part-time, “kitchen table,” enterprises that generate an additional $7,000 – $10,000 a year to supplement wages of low paying jobs.
 For families living at or near the poverty line, that extra income means better nutrition, health care, child care, housing, education and a car that runs without constant repairs.
 Five of my students have served internships with Kathleen Gordon, the founder, in Florida, mostly with African-American, Haitian, and Latin American populations in Miami and its surroundings.

 “The poor stay poor not because they are lazy but because they have no access to capital.”